MQL vs SQL in 2026: How to Qualify B2B Leads and Fill Your Pipeline

 Major Takeaways: MQL vs SQL

-Why is sales and marketing alignment mission-critical?
+Why is sales and marketing alignment the deciding factor in MQL-to-SQL conversion?

 Introduction

-MQL vs SQL: Definitions and Key Differences (2025 Edition)
+MQL vs SQL: Definitions and Key Differences

 61% of B2B marketers send every lead directly to sales, yet only 27% of those are actually qualified.